Luyang-guada/TS-CNN/README.md

 # TS-CNN
-This is code of "a",and it will come soon.
+This is code of "Spherical Modeling of EEG Signals Classiffcation",and it will come soon.